AlaskaDHSS/RFP-ARIES-AutomatedRenewals/ARIES_AUTORENEWAL_RFP.md

 -   State of Alaska issues Notice of Intent to Award a Contract by Friday, January 7, 2022

--   State of Alaska issues contract on January 18, 2022
+-   State of Alaska issues contract on Wednesday, January 19, 2022

--   Contract begins January 19, 2022
+-   Contract begins Monday January 31, 2022

 This RFP does not, by itself, obligate the State.
 The State's obligation will commence when the contract is approved by the